 Here we consider a convergence measure based on Stein's method \citep{stein1972bound}: the Stein discrepancy \citep{gorham2015measuring}.
 To circumvent the latter's computational intractability, we use a specific version known as the kernel Stein discrepancy (KSD; \citeauthor{liu2016kernelized} \citeyear{liu2016kernelized}, \citeauthor{chwialkowski2016kernel} \citeyear{chwialkowski2016kernel}, \citeauthor{gorham2017measuring} \citeyear{gorham2017measuring}),

 with kernel $k(r,s)$.
-The use of the KSD is particularly advantageous in our setting due to the analytical knowledge about the probability distribution $p_{\textup{ref}}(r)$. \\
+The use of the KSD is particularly advantageous in our setting due to the analytical knowledge about the probability distribution $p_{\textup{ref}}(\cdot)$. \\

 As stopping criterion, we employ a statistical test for goodness-of-fit based on the squared KSD (\citeauthor{liu2016kernelized} \citeyear{liu2016kernelized}, \citeauthor{chwialkowski2016kernel} \citeyear{chwialkowski2016kernel}).
-Employing bootstrap sampling for the estimation of the test statistic, the algorithm stops as soon as the null hypothesis of $p_{\textup{ref}} = p_{V_\psi}$ cannot be rejected with a significance level of $\alpha$ anymore.
+Employing bootstrap sampling for the estimation of the test statistic, the algorithm stops as soon as the null hypothesis of $p_{\textup{ref}} = p_{V_\psi}$ cannot be rejected with a significance level of $\alpha$.
 To counteract the conservative nature of the test procedure when dealing with the correlated samples resulting from MH, \citet{chwialkowski2016kernel} suggest an approach based on the wild bootstrap technique (e.g., \citeauthor{shao2010dependent} \citeyear{shao2010dependent}).
-The proposed test statistics $S$ takes into account the correlation structure in the samples by mimicking it with an auxiliary Markov chain taking values in $\{-1,1\}$,
+The proposed test statistics,